aws-samples/serverless-patterns/lambda-esm-kinesis-filters-sam/README.md

-# AWS Event Source Mapping for Lambda from Amazon SQS
+# AWS Event Source Mapping for Lambda from Amazon Kinesis Data Stream

 This pattern demonstrates the ability to filter Amazon Kinesis events so that only a subset of all events is sent to an AWS Lambda function for processing.
 Demo stack will create a single Amazon Kinesis Data Stream (stream-lambda-esm-filter) and a number of AWS Lambda functions that are subscribed to that stream using different filter configurations.

 Review [Filter rule syntax](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventfiltering.html#filtering-syntax) for more details on the message filtering configuration.
-**Important note**: Filter definition should not contain any whitespace (tabs, space, etc.) in order to work properly!

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/lambda-esm-kinesis-filters-sam/](https://serverlessland.com/patterns/lambda-esm-kinesis-filters-sam/)